Nike PESTEL/PESTLE Analysis & Recommendations

 3. Rising availability of renewable energy (opportunity)

 This PESTLE analysis refers to public support for recycling as a multi-faceted opportunity for Nike.
 For example, the company can use recycled materials in some of its shoes, to attract market segments of environment-friendly buyers.
-The same ecological external factor creates an opportunity for strengthening the brand and corporate image, along with Nike’s corporate social responsibility and stakeholder management strategies.
+The same external factor creates an opportunity for strengthening the brand and corporate image, along with Nike’s corporate social responsibility and stakeholder management strategies.
 In relation, this PESTEL analysis considers customers’ preference for green businesses an opportunity, similar to how public support for material recycling affects the sporting goods company.

 On the other hand, this PESTEL analysis points to opportunity for Nike, based on the rising availability of renewable energy.
 This ecological trend involves better access to, and lower costs of using renewable energy for the athletic shoe company’s operations.
 This dimension of the PESTLE analysis shows a remote or macro-environment where Nike’s organizational culture or corporate culture can support sustainable decisions and practices that benefit the business and its stakeholders.